salome123/hs-intro-web-student-directory-meteor-web-development/README.md

 ## Getting to Know You...

-For our first class project, we will be creating a student directory with your very own student profile.
+For our first class project, we will be creating a student directory with profiles for everyone in the class.

 Fork and clone this project to get started.
 We'll walk through the code together as a class.